islamdev2022/Chat-App/README.md

 - The server stores room information in memory, so data is lost on server restart (consider using a database for persistent storage).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This Project is Created By Birouk Mohammed Islam Feel free to contribute and optimise or add new features This project is licensed under the MIT License - see the LICENSE file for details.